Mostapha-El-Kaddaoui/PROMPT-WARRIOR-Chrome-Extension-JS-TaiwlindCSS/README.md

 The extension is currently being finalized for release on the Chrome Web Store.
 In the meantime, it can be installed in developer mode.

 ## Founder
-This extension was created by [EL KADDAOUI Mostapha](https://www.linkedin.com/in/mostapha-el-kaddaoui/).# PROMPT-WARRIOR-Chrome-Extension-JS-TaiwlindCSS
+This extension was created by [EL KADDAOUI Mostapha](https://www.linkedin.com/in/mostapha-el-kaddaoui/).
-# PROMPT-WARRIOR-Chrome-Extension-JS-TaiwlindCSS